aarossig/aarossig.net/src/about.md

 My name is Andrew Rossignol and I am a Staff Software Engineer at Google.

+## Hobbies

+I have too many hobbies.
+I enjoy spending time tinkering with vintage audio, lithium batteries, electric vehicles, 3D printing, electronics, embedded software, Linux servers, and more.

+As a creative outlet, I maintain a blog called [TheResistorNetwork](http://theresistornetwork.com) and companion [YouTube channel](http://youtube.com/c/TheResistorNetwork).
+When I decide that a project is large or interesting enough to warrant a blog post, I will post over there.
+This website captures smaller projects, one-liners, photos of interesting projects and more.

 ## Career

 I have held a number of jobs over the years.
 Most of those jobs have been